 One of the new protection features in Windows 11 is called Core isolation.
 This feature helps protect against vulnerabilities that may harm the system.
 It is also referred to as virtualization-based security (or VBS).
 An important aspect of this protection is the setting memory integrity.
 Enabling this setting will allow Windows to shield the memory from bad code or invalid access.

-In this article, we show how to enable memory integrity and how to deal with incompatible drivers that may block enabling the core isolation protection.
+In this article, we show how to enable memory integrity and how to deal with incompatible drivers that may block the enabling of the core isolation protection.

 How to enable memory integrity